Clinton campaign lawyer sought to 'use' FBI, prosecutor says

 Michael Sussmann is accused of misleading the FBI during a September 2016 meeting by telling the bureau’s top lawyer that he wasn’t acting on behalf of a particular client when he presented computer data that he said might connect Russia to then-candidate Donald Trump.
 In reality, prosecutors say, he was acting on behalf of the Clinton campaign and another client who had provided him with the data.

-“He told a lie that was designed to achieve a political end, a lie that was designed to inject the FBI into a presidential election,” said prosecutor Brittain Shaw.
+“He told a lie that was designed to achieve a political end, a lie that was designed to inject the FBI into a presidential election,” she said.

-But Sussmann’s lawyers sought to counter each of the prosecution’s allegations, presenting him as a well-respected attorney with deep experience in law enforcement intelligence matters who never lied to the FBI and never would.
-The fact that he represented Democratic clients was well-known to the FBI and not anything he intended to hide.
+Sussmann’s lawyers sought to counter each of the prosecution’s allegations, denying that he lied and portraying him as a well-respected attorney whose representation of Democratic clients was well-known to the FBI and not anything he would hide.

-“He was someone the FBI knew represented partisan clients,” defense lawyer Michael Bosworth said in his opening statement. ”The FBI knew that he represented the Clinton campaign that summer.
+“He was someone the FBI knew represented partisan clients,” defense lawyer Michael Bosworth told jurors. ”The FBI knew that he represented the Clinton campaign that summer.
 The FBI knew that he was an attorney for the DNC, the Democratic Party itself.”

-In any event, Bosworth said, it would be impossible for prosecutors to prove that Sussmann had lied because only he and the FBI lawyer he met with, James Baker, were present and neither took notes.
-Five and a half years after the meeting, Baker’s memory of what was said is “clear as mud,” Bosworth said.
+In any event, Bosworth said, it would be impossible for prosecutors to prove Sussmann made a false statement because only he and the FBI lawyer he met with, James Baker, were present and neither took notes.
+And five and a half years after the meeting, Baker’s memory of what was said is “clear as mud,” Bosworth said.

 Sussmann’s trial is the first arising from special counsel John Durham’s investigation into the FBI’s original probe into Russian election interference and potential ties with the Trump campaign.
 Though Durham was thought to be focused at least initially on misconduct by government officials during the course of the Russia investigation, the Sussmann case alleges wrongdoing by a tipster to the FBI rather than the FBI itself.

-In an early recognition of the politically loaded nature of the case, Shaw urged jurors to put aside any feelings they might have about Trump, Russia or Clinton.
+In recognition of the case’s politically loaded nature, Shaw urged jurors to put aside any feelings about Trump, Russia or Clinton.

 Rather, she added, “We are here because the FBI is our institution.
 It should not be used as a political tool.”

-That connection, if true, would have been explosive at a time when the FBI was examining whether the Trump campaign and Russia were conspiring to sway the election.

-The FBI did investigate the data but found nothing nefarious, and the communication instead reflected what Shaw described as a “spam email server” used to send out marketing.
+The FBI investigated but ruled out anything suspicious or nefarious.
+The internet activity instead reflected what Shaw described as a “spam email server” used to send out marketing.

-“The server did not reflect a crime,” Shaw told jurors, “nor was it a threat to national security.”
+An FBI agent who assessed the data, Scott Hellman, testified Tuesday that it relied on “far-reaching” assumptions and did not support a conclusion of any communication between Trump and Russia, let alone a secret backchannel.
+He said knowing where the information came from and who it was provided by would have been a key “data point” in assessing its credibility, though he said he probably would have done the same technical analysis no matter what.

+The defense team on cross-examination sought to show that Hellman did not do all he could have done to determine where the data was coming from, and pointed to internal FBI communications suggesting the FBI in 2016 knew more about the origins of the material than Hellman was saying.

-Bosworth said he took the computer data seriously because it appeared to show “weird contacts” between Trump’s business organization and Russia and because it was given to him by Rodney Joffe, a client who Bosworth said was such a respected technology executive that the FBI had asked him to be an informant.
+Bosworth told jurors Sussmann took the computer data seriously because it appeared to show “weird contacts” between Trump’s business organization and Russia and because it was given to him by Rodney Joffe, a client who Bosworth said was such a respected technology executive that the FBI had asked him to be an informant.

-He said Sussmann had sought out the meeting to give Baker a heads-up that a story about the computer data might be published imminently by The New York Times.
-Shaw, the prosecutor, had a different take, saying Sussmann had grown frustrated that a reporter he’d been working with had not yet written about the data and wanted to prompt investigations by the FBI that could ensure news media coverage.
+He told jurors Sussmann had sought out the meeting to give Baker a heads-up that a story about the computer data might be published imminently by The New York Times.
+Shaw, the prosecutor, had a different take, saying Sussmann had grown frustrated a reporter he’d been working with had not yet written about the data and wanted to prompt investigations by the FBI that could in turn lead to news media coverage.

-But after the meeting, the FBI asked the newspaper to delay publication.
-That’s the opposite of what the Clinton campaign would have wanted, Bosworth said, suggesting that he wasn’t acting on the campaign’s behalf when he scheduled the meeting.
+But after the meeting, the FBI asked the newspaper to delay publication of the forthcoming story.
+That’s the opposite of what the Clinton campaign would have wanted, Bosworth said, proving he wasn’t acting on the campaign’s behalf during the meeting.

 “The FBI meeting was something that they didn’t authorize, that they didn’t direct him to do, and that they wouldn’t have wanted,” Bosworth said.

-Durham was appointed in 2019 by then-Attorney General William Barr to look for any misconduct as the U.S. government was examining potential coordination between Russia and the 2016 Trump campaign.
-An investigation by an earlier special counsel, Robert Mueller, did not find a criminal conspiracy between Russia and the Trump campaign though it did find that Russia sought to aid Trump’s election bid.
+Durham was appointed in 2019 by then-Attorney General William Barr to identify any misconduct as the U.S. government examined potential coordination between Russia and the 2016 Trump campaign.
+An investigation by an earlier special counsel, Robert Mueller, did not establish a criminal conspiracy between Russia and the campaign though it did find that Russia worked to aid Trump’s election bid.

-The Alfa Bank matter was a peripheral part of the FBI’s investigation and the allegations of potentially secretive contact were not even mentioned in Mueller’s 2019 report.
+The Alfa Bank matter was a peripheral part of that investigation, and the allegations around it weren’t even mentioned in Mueller’s report.

-Durham’s work has resulted in three cases.
-Only the one against Sussmann has reached trial.

-In 2020, a former FBI lawyer named Kevin Clinesmith pleaded guilty to altering an email related to FBI surveillance of an ex-Trump campaign adviser, Carter Page.
-In applying for warrants to eavesdrop on Page, the FBI relied on research files of anti-Trump information known colloquially as the “Steele dossier” that contained rumors and uncorroborated claims.
+Durham’s work has produced three criminal cases.
+One against a former FBI lawyer ended with a guilty plea.
+Another case, against an analyst charged with lying to the FBI, is pending.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.